25 mm automatic air defense gun M1940 (72-K): Self-propelled anti-aircraft vehicles with 72-K mounted

-Immediately before the Great Patriotic War, so-called "Anti-aircraft tanks" were considered for production.
+Immediately before the Second World War, so-called "Anti-aircraft tanks" were considered for production.
 These tanks would have their regular turrets replaced with one specially designed for mounting anti-aircraft cannons or machine-guns.
 Among early projects was a T-50 tank mounting a 72-K-accommodating turret.
 This tank, designated the T-50-2, was abandoned as the war started.

 GAZ-MM trucks mounting 72-K cannons were tested in late 1941, which completed successfully, and this improvised anti-aircraft truck was put into serial production at Kolomna Locomotive Works.
-A second incentive for its production was the fact that 72-K cannons mounted directly to the trucks do not need a gun carriage (which was plagued with problems then).
+A second incentive for its production was that 72-K cannons mounted directly to the trucks do not need a gun carriage (which was plagued with problems then).
 Mass production ended in December 1941 after 200 such trucks were made for production evaluations.
 Another such anti-aircraft truck, mounting a 72-K on top of a ZiS-11, a lengthened ZiS-5 truck was designed as well.